 Mystery: Completing the 5-bank drop targets once will light Mystery at the right scoop.
 Similarly to Tobin’s Spirit Guide in Ghostbusters, this award will award the player 3 different features at once.
 These features include instantly lighting modes and other awards, like points and extra balls.

 Video Mode: Completing the 5-bank drop targets three times will light Video Mode at the right loop.
 Alternatively, Video Mode can be played as Hoth I as Leia or Han.
 Use the flippers to steer the Millennium Falcon through an asteroid field, and use the center button for a speed boost.
 Points are awarded based on the number of asteroids dodged, and a large bonus can be scored if you avoid getting hit at all.
-Shot multipliers do apply to Video Mode scoring too.
+Shot multipliers do apply to Video Mode scoring too, so be sure to have the right loop multiplied before shooting it

 Lightsaber Duel: Completing the 5-bank drop targets five times will light Lightsaber Duel at the left ramp once nothing else is active.
 The object is to delay Vader while your other allies escape.
 Blue shots (both inner loop shots and right ramp) will help them escape.
 Red Shots (Left ramp and 3-bank) will increase your time.
 The FORCE targets will increase the award values.
-If the ball drains during this mode, one of your skill shot choices on your next ball will be to reset the timer.
+If the ball drains during this mode, it will continue on your next ball.
+One of your skill shot choices will be to reset the timer.
 Completing this mode is one of the requirements for Jedi Multiball.

 Jedi Training: Complete every blue standup target on the playfield once in about 30 seconds to advance your Jedi level.
 The higher your level, the more points that the targets with a flashing red light in front of them score and the higher your end of ball bonus will be.
 It’s generally a good strategy to go for these targets during Multiball modes.
 The levels are as follows: